-Most people are not prepared to write their own will as the topics surrounding finances and wills are considered sensitive matters.
+Most people are not prepared to write their own will as they develop finances, and wills are considered sensitive matters.
 Therefore, if you have the knowledge and credibility to help others plan their will, you can:

 - Offer will-writing as an extension of your financial services to increase your income.

-- Offer clients peace of mind, knowing that their will is managed by a Financial Adviser.
+- Offer clients peace of mind, knowing that a Financial Adviser manages their will.

 - Help clients make better decisions for their wills.

-- Assist clients in preparing a properly structured will.
+- Assist clients in preparing an adequately structured will.

 - Ensure that the clients will contain an adequate financial provision for their dependents by understanding the client’s financial background.

-Mastering will-writing is not just a writing skill, it requires intuition, empathy, and the ability to bring together the knowledge of finances and understanding of clients, both on a personal and professional level.
+Clients find it essential to recognise who is involved in their estate planning, besides those who draft their legal documents.
+While financial advisers won’t give legal advice, they are probably one of the best people to help ensure estate planning actions directly support clients’ estate planning wishes.
+Hence, mastering will-writing is not just a writing skill; it requires intuition, empathy, and the ability to bring together the knowledge of finances and understanding of clients, both on a personal and professional level.

 To learn more about will writing and get the ideal probate solutions, get in touch with us now.